Ramirez, Santana hit 2 of Indians’ 7 HRs in 19-5 rout vs NYY

+NEW YORK (AP) — By the time José Ramírez and the Cleveland Indians were finally done thrashing the Yankees on Thursday night, rookie designated hitter Mike Ford was at least enjoying a chuckle at his own expense on the mound for New York.

+This one was a laugher from the get-go, but it might not seem so funny to the Yankees if they run into Cleveland come October.

-NEW YORK (AP) — Jose Ramirez hit two early homers, including his first career grand slam in a seven-run opening inning, and the Cleveland Indians pummeled the New York Yankees 19-5 Thursday night in the start of a four-game series between American League pennant contenders.
+Ramírez hit two early homers, including his first career grand slam in a seven-run opening inning, and the Indians pummeled New York 19-5 in the start of a four-game series between American League pennant contenders.

-Carlos Santana also launched two home runs as the Yankees matched a franchise record by serving up seven.
-Greg Allen and Santana went back-to-back in a five-run eighth against rookie designated hitter Mike Ford, a former Ivy League pitcher and player of the year at Princeton.

-The smiling Ford, throwing pitches from 53-87 mph, then worked a 1-2-3 ninth and received a loud ovation from the scattered fans remaining from a crowd of 44,654, especially after he struck out a looking Roberto Perez to end the inning.
+“This is the type of game that you remember,” Ramírez said through a translator.

 Most Read Stories